ytakefuji/openai/README.md

 trans.py with ChatGPT-3 is an example of translation from English to French and Japanese.
 The text message "Translate this into 1.
 French and 2.
 Japanese:\n\nWhat rooms do you have available?\n." is fed to openai to generate the response.

-There are two crypted files: ask.crypted and edge.crypted.
-In order to decrypt, see the following site: https://github.com/ytakefuji/bash-shell

 <pre>
 1.API key: